-The Santa Teresa Water Treatment Plant has been upgraded by integrating the use of ozone into its water treatment process to improve the district’s drinking water quality.
+The Santa Teresa Water Treatment Plant opened in 1989, integrating the use of ozone into its water treatment process to improve the district’s drinking water quality.
 Ozone is an excellent addition to the drinking water treatment process because it is a very strong disinfectant yet creates less disinfection byproducts than chlorine.
 Disinfection byproducts at high levels can be a health concern.
 Upgrades to the plant were completed in the spring of 2006.

 If you have any questions or concerns about the Santa Teresa Water Treatment Plant, please contact Neighborhood Liaison Tony Mercado at (408) 630-2342 or by e-mail at email@example.com.